jaydickson02/Everything/docs/DND/The Desert Mirage/02 Locations/Scorpions Rest/Scorpions Rest.md

 #### Religion
 The people here practice a number of religions but primarily they are partial to the great Al-Kalim the immortal warrior of the desert.

+A small sect worships the nature god [[Obad-Hai]] but the presence of this faith has been steadily dropping over the decades.

 #### The Settlers
 The [[Settlers of Scorpions Rest]] were a group of travellers that got lost in the dessert.
 They were rescued by the then relatively new [[Mirage City]]

 #### [[The Catacombs]]
 Bellow Scorpions Rest are a network of Catacombs, these lead to various locations under the city and are used primarily to the city's aqueducts and are used for passive cooling of the city.
 They are well mapped out but the ancient map in the parties possession can allow for the creation of the Map to [[The Shrine]] which depicts a secret path in [[The Catacombs]].